Edge Cases

 Apply at ClearValue Lending

 Once you have 3+ months of business bank account history, ClearValue Lending can route your file to matched lenders.
-When you apply, your file routes to ONE matched lender providers.
+When you apply, your file routes to the funding partners best matched to it providers.
 Start an application once your account is established.

 Sources